jonwhitby-sh/scratch-test-jira-integration/README.md

 # scratch-test-jira-integration
-Scratch repo to test if Jira picks up new repos automatically...we'll see.'
+Scratch repo to test if Jira picks up new repos automatically...we'll see.
+Add some text'